 PeriopSim has been developed in close collaboration with surgeons, nurses, educators and neuroscientists to ensure accuracy and realistic learning outcomes.
 The concept for PeriopSim draws from many years experience in surgery simulation research and product development.

-Key members of the medical advisory board, Dr. David Clarke, Dr. Ryan D’Arcy and Denise Lalanne were responsible for the development of NeuroTouch™, a neurosurgery simulator developed by the National Research Council of Canada (NRC).
+Key members of the medical advisory board, Dr. David Clarke, Dr. Ryan D’Arcy and Denise Lalanne were involved in the development of NeuroTouch™, a neurosurgery simulator developed by the National Research Council of Canada (NRC).
 Dr. Clarke and Dr D’Arcy performed the world’s first Virtual Reality (VR) brain surgery using NeuroTouch in Halifax, in 2009.
 CAE Healthcare recently licensed and gained exclusive rights to the simulator from NRC and has re-launched it under the brand name NeuroVR™.

 PeriopSim has been selected for several landmark academic research studies to measure the effectiveness of simulation for nursing education.
 It is the first product, in a range of simulation learning solutions for specific clinical roles.